Tokazama/AxisIndices.jl/docs/src/quick_start.md

 The last call uses operators that can produce any number of `true` values and the resulting output is an array.
 This is the same as indexing an array by any vector (i.e., returns another array).

+[^1]: Terminology here is important here.
+Keys, indices, and axes each have a specific meaning.
+Throughout the documentation the following functional definitions apply:
+    * axis: maps a set of keys to a set of indices.
+    * indices: a set of integers (e.g., `<:Integer`) that locate the in memory locations of a elements.
+    * keys: maps a set of any type to a set of indices